Adeliia Petrosian: 2020–21 season

-2021–22 season
+2021–22 season: Junior Grand Prix debut and national bronze medal

-Petrosian was assigned two spots on the 2021–22 ISU Junior Grand Prix (JGP) series.
-She made her international junior debut in September at the 2021 JGP Slovakia in Košice.
-She placed third in both the short program and the free skate to take the bronze medal overall behind Russian compatriots Veronika Zhilina and Sofia Muravieva, with a total score of 201.21.
-In the free skate, Petrosian landed a quadruple toe loop; however, the jump was marked underrotated.
-At her second JGP assignment later in the month, the 2021 JGP Slovenia in Ljubljana, Petrosian placed first in the short program with a total score of 70.86.
-In the free skate, she once again attempted the quadruple toe loop, but she touched her hands on the ice on the landing, but she still won the gold medal overall with a total score of 210.57.
+Petrosian was assigned to two events on the 2021–22 Junior Grand Prix series.
+She made her international junior debut in September at 2021 JGP Slovakia, placing third in both the short program and the free skate to take the bronze medal overall behind Russian compatriots, Veronika Zhilina and Sofia Muravieva.
+During her free skate performance, Petrosian attempted a quadruple toe loop but the jump was deemed to be underrotated.
+Later in the month, Petrosian competed at 2021 JGP Slovenia, where she won the short program and placed second in the free skate to win the gold medal overall.

 Due to the COVID-19 pandemic, the International Skating Union announced an alternate qualifying procedure for the 2021–22 Junior Grand Prix Final which allowed each winner of the Junior Grand Prix events to qualify for the final as opposed to evaluating the results of each skater over two events.
-Therefore, Petrosian's gold medal at the Junior Grand Prix in Slovenia qualified her a spot for the 2021–22 Junior Grand Prix Final.
+Therefore, Petrosian's gold medal at 2021 JGP Slovenia qualified her a spot for the 2021–22 Junior Grand Prix Final.
 The event was scheduled to be held in Osaka in December; however, the event was canceled due to the COVID-19 pandemic in Japan.

-After the Junior Grand Prix series, Petrosian competed domestically as a senior on the Cup of Russia circuit, the qualifying series for the Russian Championships.
-At the fifth event of the series, which was held in Perm, Petrosian attempted two quadruple loops, landing one in combination.
-She is the first woman to land a quadruple loop in competition; however, because the jump was landed in a domestic competition, it could not be recognized officially by the International Skating Union.
-She won the silver medal in the event behind Sofia Muravieva.
+Petrosian went on to compete domestically as a senior on the 2021–22 Cup of Russia circuit, the qualifying series for the Russian Championships.
+At the 2021 Russian Cup Stage V, Perm, Petrosian attempted two quadruple loops, landing one of them in combination.
+She became first woman to land a quadruple loop in competition; however, because the jump was landed in a domestic competition, it could not be recognized officially by the International Skating Union.
+At that event, Petrosian ultimately won the silver medal in the event behind Sofia Muravieva.

-Because Petrosian qualified for the canceled 2021–22 Junior Grand Prix Final, she qualified to compete on the senior level at the 2022 Russian Figure Skating Championships.
-She placed sixth in the short program with a score of 73.29.
-In the free skate, she once again attempted two quadruple loops, landing both and finishing third with a score of 160.68.
-She placed fourth overall with a total score of 233.97, finishing only behind training mates Kamila Valieva, Alexandra Trusova, and Anna Shcherbakova, and she was the top-scoring, junior competitor, ahead of rivals Sofia Samodelkina and Sofia Muravieva.
-However, as of 2023 Valieva has been stripped of her National titles due to doping charges, meaning Petrosian retroactively took third place.
+In December, Petrosian competed at the 2022 Russian Championships.
+She placed sixth in the short program and third in the free skate, the latter of which included two cleanly landed quadruple loops.
+Although Petrosian originally finished fourth overall due to the event's winner, Kamila Valieva, later testing positive for doping, she was stripped of that national title in 2023 thus Petrosian was retroactively awarded the bronze medal.

+The following month, Petrosian finished fifth at the 2022 Russian Junior Championships.
+She then closed her season by winning the silver medal on the junior level at the 2022 Russian Cup Final behind training mate, Sofia Akateva.